Other regional blogs

 David Stall, who along with his wife, Diane, runs Corridor Watch – a grassroots group that has sprung up to oppose the corridor, said the problem is that the idea was created based on population, without consideration from regional planners, engineers, private property rights or alternatives, such as expansion of existing roadways.

 "They have become a road bully.
-And as my wife said, they have developed a culture of arrogance that permeates everything,"
+And as my wife said, they have developed a culture of arrogance that permeates everything,"he said.

 Sen. John Carona, R-Dallas, chairman of the Senate committee that deals with state transportation, also feels that Mr. Williamson's weakness is his impatience with the concerns of others.